The Freedom of Minimalism

 Teaching Our Kids

-If we have children it is imperative that we pass down the belief and understanding that relationships, love, giving, and contentment are far more important than any item they can ever buy.
+If we have children we must pass down the belief and understanding that relationships, love, giving, and contentment are far more important than any item they can ever buy.
 If we at least have what we need, the basic necessities, then everything else is a blessing.

 “We must teach our kids how to handle envy and how to overcome it.
 It is important we help them learn how to focus on the positive, the shortsightedness of comparison, and the foolishness of jealousy.
 We should teach them to be generous and grateful, and to celebrate the success of others.” -Joshua Becker, becomingminimalist.com